 Should You Offer In-House Customer Financing?

-While there are more work and overhead costs involved in in-house financing, you can profit from charging interest.
-Whether or not to charge interest is something you’ll need to decide, along with the rate at which to charge it.
+While there likely is more work and overhead costs involved with in-house financing, you can profit from charging interest.
+Whether to charge interest is something you’ll need to decide, along with the rate at which to charge it.